MakeSchool-Tutorials/Node-Reddit-Clone/P03-Testing-Posts/content.md

       .get("/")
       .end((err, res) => {
         if (err) {
-          done(err);
+          return done(err);
         }
         res.status.should.be.equal(200);
-        done(); // Call done if the test completed successfully.
+        return done(); // Call done if the test completed successfully.
       });
   });
 });
 ```

-This test tests that the reponses status should be equal to 200 - which if you recall your HTTP status codes, means the response is successful.
+This test tests that the response's status should be equal to 200 - which if you recall your HTTP status codes, means the response is successful.

 Now let's run the test.
 First update your `package.js` file to have a test command: